menandmice/micetro_docs/guides/reference/health_bar_information.rst

 Database has multiple schemas
 """""""""""""""""""""""""""""

 This error is displayed when it has been detected that the database has multiple schemas.
 This can happen if the database has been migrated and not configured properly.
-Contact Men&Mice Support for further assistance.
+Contact Support for further assistance.
 (See :ref:`support`.)

 Database size exceeded the recommended value
 """"""""""""""""""""""""""""""""""""""""""""